 When pleasure fails to show up

-Men and women with diabetes may have difficulty reaching orgasm despite experiencing sexual desire.
+Despite experiencing sexual desire, men and women with diabetes may have difficulty reaching orgasm.
 In women, this is sometimes due to a diabetes-related nervous or hormonal problem that results in a loss of sensation.
-Men can be unable to ejaculate or experience retrograde ejaculation (with sperm ending up in the bladder) due to blood flow or internal muscle contraction issues.
-Many other factors may be involved, both physically and psychologically, and again, measures to deal with the problem will depend on what caused it.
+In men, they can be unable to ejaculate or experience retrograde ejaculation (with sperm ending up in the bladder) due to blood flow or internal muscle contraction issues.
+Many other factors may be involved, both physically and psychologically.
+Again, measures to deal with the problem will depend on what caused it.

 When it’s painful

-Diabetic women are twice as likely to suffer from vaginal dryness, the causes of which can include nerve damage, low estrogen or hormonal disorders.
+On one hand, women living with diabetes are twice as likely to suffer from vaginal dryness, the causes of which can include nerve damage, low estrogen or hormonal disorders.
 They are also more likely to develop urinary or yeast infections, often linked to chronic hyperglycemia.
-Diabetic men, on the other hand, are more likely to contract Peyronie’s disease, a condition characterized by the formation of scar tissue in the penis causing curved and painful erections.
+On the other hand, men living with diabetes are more likely to contract Peyronie’s disease, a condition characterized by the formation of scar tissue in the penis causing curved and painful erections.
 It should be noted that all of these painful situations have a solution (lubricants, medication, physiotherapy, surgery, etc.).